KaisenAmin/c_std/string/README.md

 - **Parameters**:
   - `size`: The size of the global memory pool to be initialized.
 - **Return Value**:
-  - Returns a pointer to the newly created `String` object.
-Terminates the program if memory allocation or pool initialization fails.
+  - Returns a pointer to the newly created `String` object, or `NULL` if memory allocation or pool initialization fails.

 ---